damogranlabs/VS-Code-STM32-IDE/README.md

 Additionally, 'buildData.json' file is created for user inspection of all paths/settings (this file is also used by all 'update*.py' scripts and should not be modified directly).

 # Setup
 Install procedure is simple since all needed files can be downloaded online and setup shouldn't take no more than 5 minutes.
-It is strongly advised to stick to default recommended paths while installing following tools.
-Tools needed: Python, GNU Eclipse ARM Embedded GCC, GNU Eclipse Windows Build Tools, GNU MCU Eclipse OpenOCD and CPU-specific files.
-It is strongly advised to **use non-spaced paths** and avoid unwanted problems.
+It is strongly advised use the default recommended paths while installing the following tools and to **use non-spaced paths** - avoiding unwanted problems.
 [See this issue.](https://github.com/damogranlabs/VS-Code-STM32-IDE/issues/1)

 **Python**
 There are many posts how to install python.
-This project needs a valid *python* terminal command to execute tasks and set up files.
+This project needs a valid `python` or `python3` terminal command to execute tasks and set up files.
+Python version 3 or later is required.

+**STM32CubeMX**
+Download and install STM32CubeMX for your system from [ST's website.](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-configurators-and-code-generators/stm32cubemx.html) Note that you will need to create an account (it's free) to access the download.
+Setup is as easy as running the installation executable for your system and following the prompts.
+Running CubeMX requires java on your system.
+Enter `java -version`  in your terminal to check it's installed.

+**Install Cortex-Debug and Python plugin from VS Code extension marketplace**
+This is needed for debug purposes and workspace file generation scripts.

+**Download CPU specific SVD file (System Viewer Description)**
+This file is (recommended by ST) downloaded from [Keil official page](https://www.keil.com/dd2/pack/).
+Just search for your chosen STM32 CPU family (ex.: STM32F0...), download and unpack with any archive software.
+I recommend to unpack it in the same directory as the other tools (eg: *%userprofile%\AppData\Roaming\GNU MCU Eclipse* on windows, or somewhere like the home directory on linux) so everything is neatly organized in one place and files can be reused in other projects (these files will not be changed).

+## Windows specific steps
+Tools needed: Python, GNU Eclipse ARM Embedded GCC, GNU Eclipse Windows Build Tools, GNU MCU Eclipse OpenOCD and CPU-specific files.

 **Download GNU Eclipse tools:**
 * [GNU Eclipse ARM Embedded GCC](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc/releases)